 The 39 Steps is an adaptation of John Buchan’s 1915 novel of the same name, but book and film are very different.
 I read the novel in high school — I remember enjoying it a great deal — and the book takes place during the early years of World War I.

 Hitchcock loved Buachan’s story (he was a fan of the author), but decided to update it to 1930s England.
 He took some key ideas from the book and discarded the rest.
 In the process, the director created the template for the modern action movie.
 Robert Towne, the Oscar-winning writer of the 1974 classic Chinatown, once said of the movie, “… all contemporary escapist entertainment begins with The 39 Steps.”

 Towne wasn’t exaggerating.
-Everything from Indian Jones and James Bond to Romancing the Stone, Die Hard, The Fugitive, and even Taken, they all seem to have things in common with The 39 Steps.
+Everything from Indian Jones and James Bond to Romancing the Stone, Die Hard, The Fugitive, and even the Taken franchise, they all seem to have things in common with The 39 Steps.

 Although Hitchcock and Buchanan are credited for creating the blueprint for today’s action movie, The 39 Steps is clearly indebted to Homer’s epic poem The Odyssey.
 Like Homer’s hero Odysseus, Robert Donat’s Hannay embarks on a long, episodic journey that restores order (both Hannay and Odysseus assume various identities).

 The 39 Steps and Odyssey also share a major theme: “nothing-is-as-it-seems.”
 The idea of “appearance vs. reality” is not only an integral part of both Hitch’s movie and Homer’s poem, but also a recurring theme in action films.
 Action heroes typically discover extraordinary things hidden behind the mundane facade of the everyday.